Where I Started

-If you want to share a screenshot with your customers, you must first save the screenshot, and then add it as an attachment.
-This is a major productivity killer, as you can imagine, and is a feature I’ve been asking them for since mid-to-late 2020.
+If you want to share a screenshot with your customers, you must save it and add it as an attachment.
+This is a major productivity killer and is a feature I’ve been asking them for since mid-to-late 2020.

 Tidio Deal Breaker #2 – Managing Multiple Websites

 Tidio provides a half-executed way of allowing you to manage multiple websites under a single account.
 The problem is you need to switch profiles before you can communicate with customers from a particular website.
-This is another productivity killer and the only way around it is to log into as many places as it takes (web browser, mobile app, desktop app, etc.) until you have all of your websites covered.
+This is another productivity killer, and the only way around it is to log into as many places as possible (web browser, mobile app, desktop app, etc.) until you have all of your websites covered.

-This is another feature that they said was added to the development list long ago and there seems to be no traction on it for whatever reason.
+This is another feature they said was added to the development list long ago, and there seems to be no traction on it for whatever reason.